Viewing Puzzle Details

 Box and Puzzles Images

-Even though a record can contain multiple images, the details screen only displays one main image as the reference for the puzzle.
-However, the number of images is displayed below the main image, and you can scroll through the images by clicking the small left and right arrow icons.
+Although a record can contain multiple images, the details screen only displays one main image as the reference for the puzzle.
+However, the number of images is shown below the main image, and you can scroll through those images by clicking/tapping the small left and right Arrow icons.
 The main image typically appears at the forefront during puzzle insertion and editing.

 Wishlist, Completed Status and Ratings